oskariorg/oskari-documentation/3 Frontend framework/00100-HowToUseClassesLegacy.md

-### How to use Oskari classes
+### How to use Oskari classes (deprecated)

-Most code in Oskari is defined as classes.
+A lot of older code in Oskari is still defined as custom classes.
+Newer code uses ES classes instead.
  Defining a class is a simple call to `Oskari.clazz.define()` method:

 ```javascript
 Oskari.clazz.define('Oskari.mynamespace.MyClass',